Landau damping and survival threshold: Introduction

 Our next main result provides quantitative decay estimates on the electric field of the linearized Vlasov-Poisson system \eqref{linVP}.
 Precisely, we prove the following.

-\begin{theorem} Let $\mu(\frac12|v|^2)$ be a non-negative equilibrium as described in Section \ref{sec-mu}, and let $E$ be the electric field of the linearized Vlasov-Poisson system \eqref{linVP}.
+\begin{theorem} Let $\mu(\frac12|v|^2)$ be a non-negative equilibrium as described in Section \ref{sec-mu}, and let $E$ be the electric field of the linearized Vlasov-Poisson system \eqref{linVP} { in the whole space $\RR^3_x\times \RR^3_v$}.
 Suppose that the initial data $f_0$ has zero average $\iint f_0(x,v)\; dxdv =0$, and satisfies

 for $|\alpha|+|\beta|\le 2$.
 Then, for all $t\ge 0$, we can write

 where

 In addition, $E^r(t)$ behaves like the electric field generated by the free transport in the sense that $t\partial_x$-derivatives of $E^r(t)$ satisfy the same estimates as those for $E^r(t)$. \end{theorem}